Impact of spin-orbit coupling and Zeeman interaction on the multiple Andreev reflections subharmonic gap structure in nanoscopic Josephson junctions: Model

 For our numerical simulation, we set $\tau = 1000$ $\hbar/eV$, which introduces a ramp-up of voltage at the beginning of the simulation, stabilizing the time evolution.
-We adopt material parameters typical for InSb proximitized by high critical magnetic field superconductors as Nb, i.e., $\Delta_0 = 2$~meV, $m^* = 0.014m_e$, $\mu = 10$~meV, $\alpha = 50$~meVnm, $g = 50$.
-Code used for the calculation is available in an online repository \cite{kuiri_2025_17544732}.
+We adopt material parameters typical for InSb proximitized by high critical magnetic field superconductors as Nb, i.e., the induced superconducting gap $\Delta_0 = 2\,\text{meV}$, $m^* = 0.014m_e$, $\mu = 10$~meV, $\alpha = 50$~meVnm, $g = 50$.
+The code used for the calculation is available in an online repository \cite{kuiri_2026_19204942}.
+All calculations in this work are performed at zero temperature $T = 0$---as we checked, the elevated temperature results in softening the subharmonic peaks in the conductance but does not affect the processes discussed in this work.